apollosolutions/retail-supergraph/use-cases/checking-out-with-graphql.md

 }
 ```

-**note that this will not work in explorer due to the schema not being there**
+**Note that this will not work in explorer due to the mutation schema not being there**

-This small return gives us enough information to tell the viewer that their checkout request was successful and send them to an order page or give them an "ops something went wrong" error message.
+This small return gives us enough information to tell the viewer that their checkout request was successful and send them to an order page or give them an "oops something went wrong" error message.

 ### Adding and removing from cart

 Before we check out, we need to set up our cart.
 This includes adding and removing items to our cart.
 This should be a small mutation to add or remove something from the cart.
 The following is an example of adding an item to the cart:

-mutation:

 ```graphql
 mutation addVariantToCart($variantId: String!, $quantity: Int!) {